jrfnl/clearPHP/rules/avoid-magic-number.md

 ## Rule Details

-This rules targets literals within comparisons, math expressions or assignations.
+This rule targets literals within comparisons, math expressions or assignations.

 The following code is considered a warning: